Tyler Perry: Television programs

-Perry produced the long-running sitcom Tyler Perry's House of Payne, which ran for 8 seasons from June 21, 2006, to August 10, 2012.
+Perry produced the long-running sitcom Tyler Perry's House of Payne, which initially ran for 6 seasons from June 21, 2006, to August 10, 2012, before being revived in 2020 and, as of September 2025, running for 12 seasons, the most any show with a predominately African American cast.
 The series followed an African-American household of three generations.
 The show demonstrated the family members' serious, true-to-life struggles with faith and love.
 The show ran in the spring of 2006 as a 10-show pilot.
 After the successful pilot run, Perry signed a US$200 million, 100-episode deal with TBS.
 On June 6, 2007, the first two episodes of Tyler Perry's House of Payne ran on TBS.
 After receiving high ratings, House of Payne entered broadcast syndication.
 Reruns were played through December 2007 before the second season began.
-Perry also wrote, directed and produced the sitcom Meet the Browns, which premiered on TBS on January 7, 2009 and ended on November 18, 2011.
+Perry also wrote, directed and produced the sitcom Meet the Browns, which premiered on TBS on January 7, 2009, and ended on November 18, 2011.

 OWN and partnership with Oprah

+In 2009, Perry co-produced Precious: Based on the Novel 'Push' by Sapphire alongside Oprah Winfrey and Lee Daniels.
+The film was directed by Daniels and starred Gabourey Sidibe and Mo'Nique.
+While promoting the film Oprah told an interviewer, "I think [Perry] grew up being raised by strong, black women.
+And so much of what he does is really in celebration of that.
+I think that's what Madea really is: a compilation of all those strong black women that I know and maybe you do too?
+And so the reason it works is because people see themselves."

 On October 2, 2012, Perry struck an exclusive multi-year partnership with Oprah Winfrey and her Oprah Winfrey Network (OWN).
 The partnership was largely for the purposes of bringing scripted television to OWN, Perry having had previous success in this department.

 Tyler Perry's For Better or Worse, based on his films Why Did I Get Married? and Why Did I Get Married Too?, premiered on TBS on November 25, 2011.
 The series was cancelled by TBS in February 2013 but was revived by OWN for a third season, which began on September 18, 2013.